MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`abortOnContainerExit`** - **Abort on Container Exit**<br>
 `boolean`.
 Optional.
 Use when `action = Run services && detached == false`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify if all containers should stop when any container exits.
+Specifies all containers that should stop when any container exits.
 <!-- :::editable-content-end::: -->
 <br>